mercurialworld/DumbRequestManager/DumbRequestManager/README.md

 Essentially meaning, any streaming bot you use (e.g. Streamer.bot, Firebot, MixItUp, etc.) now has request queue functionality -- so long as it supports making HTTP requests (at the minimum).

+> [!IMPORTANT]
+> This is not a mod that is instantly ready to go, unlike most other request queue managers.
+It *will* require manual setup on your part.
+Filters, limits, so on and so forth will be something you add in the bot of your choice.

 ## Dependencies
 Currently only tested on Beat Saber versions 1.39.1 or newer.
 Versions of the mod for older game versions are not planned at this time.
 > [!NOTE]